 In 2004 Notre Dame Academy was born.
-St. Denis, St. Helen and Saint Lawrence churches came together to form a covenant to ensure that the children in this area have an opportunity for Catholic Education for years to come.
-The current enrollment for 2015-2016 school year is 430 students and is housed in the former Saint Lawrence School property at 1927 Lewiston Drive.
+St. Denis, St. Helen, and Saint Lawrence churches came together to form a covenant to ensure that the children in this area have an opportunity for Catholic Education for years to come.
+The current enrollment for the 2020-2021 school year is 430 students and is housed in the former Saint Lawrence School property at 1927 Lewiston Drive.
 If we add our Pre-K program the attendance is 489.

 On October 26, 2006 we broke ground to build a new house for our pastor.
 Work on the project began that afternoon and was completed in late December 2006.